 The visits are a time for you to meet your class and mentor teacher, identify the students’ characteristics and learning needs for the following term, plan collaboratively with your mentor, and familiarise yourself with all class and school routines and policies.

 - You must keep a record of these visits and submit the record to Curtin (firstname.lastname@example.org) as soon as they are completed.

 - The visits can only begin once the SP starts, usually 4-5 weeks at the end of the school term before you start your teaching block.
 Any informal visits completed before the SP starts can NOT be counted, as you are not an official representative of Curtin at that time.
 However, feel free to complete extra visits before the SP starts if you wish to, and if the school allows, as a volunteer.

 - You can complete the 5 days any way you prefer – one day a week for five weeks or in one full week.
-You can also complete half days if that suits you, as long as the time accrues to 5 full days.

 If you have any further queries regards these visits, please email email@example.com